taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ## Chapter 7: Mistakes Are How We Evolve

 Character designs: Asoka Morei, Iri, Minka Oosou, Majhee Suh, Nova Jatobá, Jina Suh Barbosa, Maraba Barbosa Jatobá

+### This belongs somewhere in this chapter, not sure where though

+Majhee: **"Minka Oosou, filha de Jina e Amadou, surfista de árvore para os Autômatos!"**

+*translation: "Minka Oosou, daughter of Jina and Amadou, Tree Surfer of the Automata!"*

+View of Min from the front, gasping, blinking away large beads of sweat from her eyes as she looks up at her grandmother.

+Majhee's eyes, proud, confident, expectant: **"O QUE SIGNIFICA SER LIVRE?"**

+*translation: "WHAT DOES IT MEAN TO BE FREE?"*

+Min closes her eyes, tries to calm her breathing, and struggles to stand.

+Min: **"Beber sem sangrar, respirar sem engasgar, ver o céu e saudar o dia em minha própria pele..."**

+*translation: "To drink without bleeding, to breathe without choking, to see the sky and greet the day in my own skin..."*

+Min: **"...e MOVER em qualquer direção com curiosidade e graça..."**

+*translation: "...and to MOVE in any direction with curiosity and grace..."*

+Zoom in on Min's mouth, exhausted yet serene, confident, and defiant.

+Min: **"...mesmo FORA DO PLANETA!"**

+*translation: "...even OFF THE PLANET!"*

 ### Page 1